Search

 As for “managing” those, my only choice on that page is to “Remove All”.
 Does that mean remove everything on that page alone or all the cookies everywhere?
 And how can I remember that I removed it?

-Obviously there is no way for anybody to “manage” any of this, in any meaningful sense of the word.
+Obviously there is no way for anybody to “manage” this, in any meaningful sense of the word.

 We also can’t fix it on the sites and services side, no matter how much those sites and services care (which most don’t) about the “customer journey”, the “customer experience” or any of the other bullshit they’re buying from marketers this week.

 Even within the CRM (customer relationship management) world, the B2B customers of Oracle and Salesforce use one cloud and one set of tools to create as many different “experiences” for users and customers as there are companies deploying those tools to manage customer relationships from their side.
 There are no corresponding tools on our side.
-(Not yet anyway.
+(Though there is work going on.
 See here.)

-We still live in a world where we have no common or standard way at all to scale our choices, or our experiences, across all those companies.
+So the digital world remains one where we have no common or standard way to scale our privacy and data usage tools, choices or experiences across all sites and services.
 And that’s what we’ll need if we want real privacy online.

-The simple fact is that privacy is personal, meaning something we create for ourselves (which in the natural world we do with clothing and shelter, both of which lack equivalents in the digital world).
-Privacy is not something supplied by a grace of privacy policies and terms of service that differ with every company, and over which none of us have control.
-Especially when those same companies work very hard to make themselves as far from trustworthy as it’s possible to go.
+The simple place where we need to start is this: privacy is personal, meaning something we create for ourselves (which in the natural world we do with clothing and shelter, both of which lack equivalents in the digital world).

+And we need to be clear that privacy is not a grace of privacy policies and terms of service that differ with every company and over which none of us have true control—especially when there is an entire industry devoted to making those companies untrustworthy, even if they are in full compliance with privacy laws.

+Devon Loffreto (who coined the term self-sovereign identity and whose good work we'll be visiting in an upcoming issue of Linux Journal) puts the issue in simple geek terms: we need root authority over our lives.
+Hashtag: #OwnRoot.

-We must crank up agency on the individual’s side.
-We did it with the standards and protocols that gave us the net, the web, email and too little else.
+It is only by owning root that we can crank up agency on the individual’s side.
+We have a perfect base for that in the standards and protocols that gave us the Internet, the Web, email and too little else.
 And we need it here too.
 Soon.

-This is why we (a few colleagues and I) co-founded Customer Commons as a place for terms that individuals can proffer as first parties, just by pointing at them.
-(Much as licenses at Creative Commons can be pointed at.
-Sites and services can agree to those terms, and both can keep records and follow audit trails.)
+We (a few colleagues and I) created Customer Commons as a place for terms that individuals can proffer as first parties, just by pointing at them, much as licenses at Creative Commons can be pointed at.
+Sites and services can agree to those terms, and both can keep records and follow audit trails.

 And there are some good signs that this will happen.
-For example, the IEEE approached Customer Commons last year with the suggestion that they help its community by creating a working group for machine readable personal privacy terms.
+For example, the IEEE approached Customer Commons last year with the suggestion that we stand up a working group for machine readable personal privacy terms.
 It’s called P7012.
 If you’d like to join, please do.

-Without work like this, privacy will remain an empty promise by a legion of violators.
+Unless we #OwnRoot for our own lives online, privacy will remain an empty promise by a legion of violators.

 One more thing.
 We can put the GDPR to our use if we like.
-That’s because Article 4 of the GDPR defines a data controller as “the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data…”

-In other words, each of us can be our own data controller.
+That’s because Article 4 of the GDPR defines a data controller as “the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data…” This means each of us can be our own data controller.
 Most lawyers dealing with the GDPR don’t agree with that.
-They think the individual data subject will always need a fiduciary or an intermediary of some kind.
-But the simple fact is that we should be in control of our lives online, and that means in some degree of control over our data exposures, and how our data, and data about us, is used.
+They think the individual data subject will always need a fiduciary or an intermediary of some kind: an agent of the individual, but not an individual with agency.
+Yet the simple fact is that we should have root authority over our lives online, and that means we should have some degree of control over our data exposures, and how our data, and data about us, is used—much as we do over how we control or moderate our privacy in the physical world.
 More about all that in upcoming posts.

-This article was originally published on the Private Internet Access blog where it and other privacy-related articles can be found: https://www.privateinternetaccess.com/blog/.
+The original version of this post was published on the Private Internet Access blog.
+Private Internet Access and Linux Journal are both holdings of London Trust Media.
+See the Privacy Manifesto there.
+I maintain it and welcome bug fixes.
+It's also new, so be gentle. :-)

 Limited Time Offer